PLATYPUS: a code for fusion and breakup in reactions induced by weakly-bound nuclei within a classical trajectory model with stochastic breakup: Introduction

-In this paper, we present a program of the classical trajectory model with stochastic breakup, recently published by the author et al. in Ref. \cite{Alexis0}.
-Since the code could be very useful for many researchers involved in near-barrier experiments of fusion and breakup with weakly-bound/ radioactive nuclei, it will be beneficial make the program accessible to everyone.
-In Section 2, a description of the model is given to make the paper self-contained, whilst in Section 3 the program and the input file are explained.
-The code is illustrated in section 4 with the reaction of a pseudo-$^{8}$Be projectile $P$ (assuming a weakly-bound state of two $\alpha$-particles) with a $^{208}$Pb target.
-For this test case, the good agreement of the classical model calculations for the {\sc ncbu} process with those of the CDCC quantum mechanical model shows the reliability of the classical approach (see Ref. \cite{Alexis0} for details).
+Since the code is very user-friendly and useful for researchers involved in fusion and breakup measurements of weakly-bound nuclei at near-barrier energies, it will be beneficial make the program accessible to everyone.
+In Section 2 the program and the input file are explained.
+The code is illustrated in Section 3 with the reaction of a pseudo-$^{8}$Be projectile (assuming a weakly-bound state of two $\alpha$-particles \cite{Alexis0}) with a $^{208}$Pb target.
+Very recent measurements \cite{Ramin} have shown that prompt $^9$Be breakup occurs dominantly through an excited $^8$Be nucleus, validating the approximation of a $^9$Be projectile by $^8$Be.
+The good agreement of the classical model calculations for the {\sc ncbu} process with those of the CDCC quantum mechanical model shows the reliability of the classical dynamical approach (see Ref. \cite{Alexis0} for details).